humansensinglab/MultiPass_Maya/README.md

        ├── camera_json.json
        └── colmap_camera_json.json

-Requirements
+⚙️ Requirements

 Autodesk Maya 2025 (tested)

-Arnold for Maya (mtoa plugin)
+Arnold for Maya (mtoa) plugin

 Python 3 (bundled with Maya)

 PySide6 or PySide2 (bundled with Maya)

-Notes
+📝 Notes

 Make sure Arnold (mtoa) is loaded in Maya.

-If reloading the UI doesn’t show changes, run:
+If the UI doesn’t update after edits, reload the module:

 import importlib, MultiPass
 importlib.reload(MultiPass)
 MultiPass.launch()

+📸 Screenshots

+(Add your UI screenshots here to show the tool in action!)

-License
+📜 License

-MIT License — feel free to use and adapt.
+MIT License — free to use and adapt.